 Now that all the Storm Lances have finished moving, you're ready to start their Assault

 The blue one gets a shot at his charge target.
-The red ones get a shot at their charge target, even though they're stuck in melee with a different model.
+Both of the red ones get a shot at their charge target, even though they're stuck in melee with a different model.
 The green one gets no shot because he already killed his charge target.

 With the Assaults finished, they're finally ready for their Combat Action